 - Minwax Polycrylic

-I'm by no means a furniture refinishing expert, but I think this part of the project turned out well.
-There were a few dings and dents in the wood and some edges where the veneer had started to lift.
-I could have repaired all of these with putty and glue, but I chose not too.
+I'm not a refinishing expert, but I think this part of the project turned out well.
+There were a few dings, dents, and some edges where the veneer started lifting.
+I could have repaired all of these with putty and glue, but I chose not to.
 I do not view this desk as a long-term companion.
-It has limited drawer space and given my track record, I think those drawers are going to get filled up soon.
-That means in a year or two I'm going to be yearning for an Alex or something better.
+It has limited drawer space, and given my track record, I think those drawers will get filled up soon.
+That means in a year or two, I'm going to be yearning for an Alex or something better.
 Meanwhile, a coat of paint will make it match the mirror and look nice enough while it lasts.
-And the best part is that the entire cost of this project has just been cut in half!
+And the best part is that we just cut the project's entire cost in half!
 So awesome, right?

 For my fellow non-experts out there, here's what I did: